Ntwali-Josue/Ntwali-Josue/README.md

 ### Hi, 👋I am KARANGWA Ntwali Josue
 ___
 ### About Me 👨‍💻
 I am an enthusiastic Software developer currently looking for a job, always striving to contribute to problem-solving activities using my programming skills.
 I enjoy being in a tech community, and also making our world a digitalized one.
+I am currently looking for more job opportunities.
 ___

 - 🔭 I’m currently working on broadening my career with Microverse